- Over $10 billion in debts settled

 That may sound like a hefty amount, but you’d still end up saving money on your balance, not to mention the interest you save by avoiding years of minimum monthly payments.

-Accredited Debt Relief and their partners regularly work with creditors of all sizes — even the big names.
+Accredited and their partners regularly work with creditors of all sizes — even the big names.
 Here are some examples to give you an idea of their scope:

-We also like Accredited Debt Relief’s commitment to corporate social responsibility.
+We also like their commitment to corporate social responsibility.
 They’ve provided financial support to several worthy non-profit organizations, like St. Jude Children’s Research Hospital, the Wounded Warrior Project, and Susan G. Komen for the Cure — just to name a few.

-Based in San Diego, California, Pacific Debt Relief has spent 14 years helping clients settle their debts.
-They work with you to create a monthly payment plan that actually works within your budget so that you don’t feel completely overwhelmed by your obligations.
+Based in San Diego, California, Pacific Debt Inc. has spent over 15 years helping clients settle their debts.
+They work with you to create a debt management plan that actually works within your budget so that you don’t feel completely overwhelmed by your obligations.

 In most cases, your monthly payment for debt settlement is much less than if you were to continue making your minimum credit card payments each month.

-Like the other companies on our list, Pacific Debt Relief works as quickly as possible, settling most clients’ debts within 24 and 48 months.
-To get started, you’ll need at least $10,000 in debt that you’d like settled, and it must be unsecured.
+Like the other companies on our list, they work as quickly as possible, settling most clients’ debts within 24 and 48 months.
+To get started, you’ll need at least $10,000 in unsecured debts.

-Once you enter Pacific Debt Relief’s program and grow your FDIC-insured account, the negotiation process begins.
+Once you enter Pacific’s program and grow your FDIC-insured account, the negotiation process begins.
 But you always get the final say — no settlement occurs without your own approval.

-One of the perks of working with Pacific Debt Relief is that you get a single agent who is dedicated to your account.
+One of the perks of working with them is that you get a single agent who is dedicated to your account.
 So if you have a question or concern, you get to talk to the same person each and every time.

-While there aren’t any guarantees, Pacific Debt Relief does have proven results.
-They work with thousands of clients and actually settle millions of dollars every month.
+While there aren’t any guarantees, they do have proven results.
+They have settled over $200 million in debt for their clients.
 They work with both bank creditors and retail credit cards, so you can get help regardless of what unsecured debt you have.

-In fact, Pacific Debt Relief has worked to settle accounts with places like Citibank, Target, USAA, Kohl’s, and Capital One.
+In fact, they’ve worked to settle accounts with places like Citibank, Target, USAA, Kohl’s, and Capital One.

 One of the nation’s largest debt settlement firms, National Debt Relief utilizes seasoned professionals to help tackle your debt problems.
 Their employees include professional debt arbitrators, negotiators, and a stellar customer service department.